Periodontal Care in Gasport, NY

 Some of the beginning symptoms of gum disease include redness or swelling of the gums, gums that bleed easily, and tenderness.
 If you believe you have gum disease, we recommend that you seek treatment as soon as possible.
 The timely treatment of this infection could help reduce your risk of developing the major illnesses associated with periodontitis.

-If you live in the Medina, Middleport, or Lockport area, contact Dentistry by Dr. Kaplansky today!
+If you live in the Gasport, Lockport, Middleport, Terrys Corners, Wrights Corners, Carlisle Gardens, Hartland, Highland Park and Medina, NY area, contact Dentistry by Dr. Kaplansky today!